colinfitzgerald328/running-pace-calculator/README.md

 If you have any questions or comments about my code, I would love feedback!

+Also, a fair warning that the repl backend is free so it'll take a bit to boot the app.
+Thanks for your patience!

 Here is the link to the pace calculator: https://running-pace-calculator.colinfitzgeral2.repl.co